fatima-awwami/catalog/README.md

 Image Handling:
 -----------------------------
 Item details includes adding a picture which is saved in the database and the file system as well.
 The app generates a random name then it saves it to the item table and the file system.
 If an image is not provided while creating the item, a default image will be given.
 If the user updates the image for any item, the old image is automatically deleted from the file system.

 Deleting an item deletes its image from the file system after deleting the item as well.

 Securing the pages:
 ------------------------------
 To protect the items from unauthorized access, the app checks for user login and redirects the user to the login page if not authenticated.
+When the user attempts to delete or edit an item for which she is not authorized to do so, the app checks if the user id matches the user id of the item being maniplulated and if they don't macth the user is redrected back to the itm details page.

 JSON End points: